dotnet/docs/docs/core/deploying/acquisition-experiences.md

 # Updates and Notifications

-.NET Core provides a robust metadata file for discovering updates, more information about this can be found in the [.NET Core Update Discovery](../update-discovery-and-deploy.md) guide.
+.NET Core provides a robust metadata file for discovering updates.
+For more information about this, see [.NET Core Update Discovery](../update-discovery-and-deploy.md).